danielwu1998/atos-project-spec/technical-spec.md

 For this project, you are tasked with creating a Help Queue web application.

-The purpose of this application is to work as a virtual hands-up tool to alert trainers to who needs help in their class.
+The purpose of this application is to work as a ticketing system to allow Atos employees to ask for IT support.

-Trainees can post help tickets to the queue, with oldest tickets at the top of the list.
-Trainers can then view the queue to see who needs help next.
+Employees can post help tickets to the queue, with oldest tickets at the top of the list.
+Support staff can then view the queue to see who needs help next.

 When a ticket has been solved, it is marked as "Done" by the user and added to a separate "Completed" list.
 The next-oldest ticket is moved to the top of the list.